thedataquarry/rustinpieces/pieces/rest_api_postgres/README.md

 make dev

 # Manually
-uvicorn app.main:app --reload
+uvicorn app.main:app --port 8000 --reload
 ```

 FastAPI automatically generates interactive OpenAPI documentation.
 We can use this to test/interact
 with our API.
-To view the documentation go to `http://127.0.0.1/docs`, then from here expeand the
+To view the documentation go to `http://127.0.0.1/docs`, then from here expand the
-section you want to try and clieck the `Try it out` button.
+section you want to try and click the **Try it out** button.

 ## Rust setup